loperntu/ladsbook/solution.md

 ```

 HW6-1.R: Please explain your following figures from https://ceiba.ntu.edu.tw/course/6d0f76/content/Word_Emotion_UTF8.csv
-a. barplot, hist, plot, and boxplot the distribution of scores for eat, with appropriate vector or matrix.
+1. barplot, hist, plot, and boxplot the distribution of scores for eat, with appropriate vector or matrix.
-b. produce summary of eat by min, quantile, median, mean, and max
+2. produce summary of eat by min, quantile, median, mean, and max

 HW6-2.R: Probability Distribution